Nordstrom sales plunge nearly 40per cent on pandemic-led store closures

 REUTERS: Upscale department store chain Nordstrom Inc on Thursday reported a nearly 40per cent slump in quarterly sales, as lockdowns to contain the COVID-19 pandemic shut stores.

-Several retailers are reeling from the impact of the coronavirus crisis, with Nordstrom rivals J.C.
-Penney , J.Crew and Neiman Marcus all having recently filed for bankruptcy due to mounting losses from the pandemic.
+Measures to contain the coronavirus outbreak have weighed heavily on retailers, with J.C.
+Penney , J.Crew, Neiman Marcus and Stage Stores all having recently filed for bankruptcy.

-Seattle-based Nordstrom said digital sales rose 5per cent to US$1.1 billion in the first quarter ended May 2.
+Seattle-based Nordstrom said online sales rose 5per cent to US$1.1 billion in its first quarter ended May 2.
 The retailer has strived to reduce inventory, cut costs and sharpen its marketing strategy.

-"We successfully strengthened our financial flexibility by increasing liquidity, lowering inventory by more than 25 percent from last year and significantly reducing our cash burn by more than 40 percent from March into April," said Chief Executive Officer Erik Nordstrom.
+"We successfully strengthened our financial flexibility by increasing liquidity, lowering inventory by more than 25 percent from last year and significantly reducing our cash burn by more than 40 percent from March into April," Chief Executive Erik Nordstrom said in a statement.
 "We're entering the second quarter in a position of strength."

-Shares of the company were trading up nearly 1per cent after the bell on Thursday at US$18.30.

-Earlier this month, Nordstrom announced it would close 16 of its 116 full-line U.S. stores to save cash.
-Its off-price "Rack" stores continue to help the retailer boost sales and attract new customers.
+Nordstrom said roughly 40per cent of its stores have reopened, though they are in smaller markets.
+It plans to reopen its entire fleet of shops by the end of June, including in major markets California and New York.

-Earlier on Thursday, America's top dollar store chains beat profit estimates and said they would benefit from demand for affordable groceries and household essentials in coming months as rising unemployment threatens to spur a deep recession.
+Earlier on Thursday, America's top dollar store chains, Dollar General Corp and Dollar Tree Inc , beat profit estimates and said they would benefit from demand for affordable groceries and household essentials in coming months as rising unemployment threatens to spur a deep recession.

-Dollar General Corp and Dollar Tree Inc saw a surge in sales of toilet paper, cleaning supplies and packaged foods amid the coronavirus lockdown.

-(Reporting by Nivedita Balu in Bengaluru and Melissa Fares in New York; Editing by Aditya Soni and Lisa Shumaker)
+(Reporting by Nivedita Balu in Bengaluru and Melissa Fares in New York; Editing by Lisa Shumaker and Leslie Adler)